-Employment, or Industrial zone, an applicant for an amendment to an existing approval or development, or a modification of an application listed in Section 7.7.1.B.1 may increase the floor area on the site under Section 7.7.1.C.2 or 7.7.1.C.3 following the procedures and standards of the property's zoning on October 29, 2014:
+1. Limited Rights under Zoning before October 30, 2014 Until October 30, 2039, on land that is located in a Commercial/Residential, Employment, or Industrial zone, an applicant for an amendment to an existing approval or development, or a modification of an application listed in Section 7.7.1.B.1 may increase the floor area on the site under Section 7.7.1.C.2 or 7.7.1.C.3 following the procedures and standards of the property's zoning on October 29, 2014:

-The proposed redevelopment will conform to these criteria regarding expansion of floor area under the zoning applicable to the Property before October 30, 2014.
-In accordance with Section 59-7.7.1.C.1 and C.2, a ten percent increase in floor area over existing conditions is proposed in following the procedures and standards of the Property's zoning on October 29, 2014, which was the I-1 zone.
+The proposed redevelopment conforms to these criteria regarding expansion of floor area under the zoning applicable to the Property before October 30, 2014.
+In accordance with Section 59-7.7.1.C.1 and C.2, a ten percent increase in floor area over existing conditions is approved in following the procedures and standards of the Property's zoning on October 29, 2014, which was the I-1 zone.

-As illustrated in Table 1 below, the height of the proposed building will not exceed the height limit of 42 feet/3 stories and density of 18,805 square feet as prescribed by the I-1 zone.

-b. if any building on the site is no closer to property in a Residential Detached zone that is vacant or improved with a Single-Unit Living use than any existing structure on the site on October 30, 2014, or satisfies the setbacks of the current zoning; and

-The proposed building will occupy the same general footprint as the existing structure and be no closer to property in a residential detached zone than the existing structure.
+- a. if the building does not exceed the height limits and density of the property's zoning in effect on October 29, 2014; - As illustrated in Table 1 below, the height of any new building will not exceed the height limit of 42 feet/3 stories and density of 18,805 square feet as prescribed by the I-1 zone. - b. if any building on the site is no closer to property in a Residential Detached zone that is vacant or improved with a Single-Unit Living use than any existing structure on the site on October 30, 2014, or satisfies the setbacks of the current zoning; and - A new building will occupy the same general footprint as the existing structure and be no closer to property in a residential detached zone than the existing structure.
 The closest residential-detached zone properties that are vacant or improved with single-unit living are located over 300 feet west of the Property, beyond Little Falls Parkway.
-There is a property zoned R-60 fronting on River Road but this property is owned by and operated as a religious institution.

-c. when a site plan or site plan amendment is required by the property's zoning on October 29, 2014, a site plan or a site plan amendment is approved under the standards of site plan approval on October 29, 2014.
+There is a property zoned R-60 fronting on River Road but this property is owned by and operated as a religious institution. - c. when a site plan or site plan amendment is required by the property's zoning on October 29, 2014, a site plan or a site plan amendment is approved under the standards of site plan approval on October 29, 2014.